Predjama Castle: Slovenia’s Castle Meets Game of Thrones!

-The Predjama Castle in Slovenia is one of the most famous in the country.
-Slowly, but very certainly is also becoming one of the most famous castles in the world.
-Many visitors say that it is unlike anything they have seen before.
-The castle is built into the Karst rock, which makes the cave and the concrete perfectly merge into one!
-You really shouldn’t miss this spectacular place, and a really amazing experience when in Slovenia!
+Many visitors say that the Predjama Castle in Slovenia is is unlike anything they have seen before.
+The castle is built into the karst rock, which makes the cave and the concrete perfectly merge into one!

 Predjama Castle is also known as the largest cave castle in the world

-It is hard to tell where the castle ends and the Karst cave begins.
+It is hard to tell where the castle ends and the karst cave begins.
 When entering the castle you are also entering the cave; In some parts of the castle the rock is also a wall.
 This is why the temperature inside the Predjama Castle is much cooler than in other castles.
-The castle is located in small Slovenian village of Predjama, only 9 km from the famous Postojna Cave.

-I do get some comfort in finding out, that he didn’t go without a fight.
+We do get some comfort in finding out, that Erazem didn’t go without a fight.
 Actually, without a laugh.
 By the siege of the Predjama Castle on emperors command, the soldiers expected that Erazem will be starved to death by the isolation from the outside world.
 But the magnificent cave systems beneath and behind the castle enabled Erazem to leave the castle and bring back all the supplies he needed.
-He was even teasing the soldiers, by sending them fresh meat and fruits.

 Predjama Castle has Game of Thrones written all over it!

 It is almost impossible to get tired of the view at the Predjama Castle.
 It is a fantasy world like, but real.
 In all honesty, it looks like a perfect location for a Game of Thrones episode.